strongloop/strongloop.com2/_posts/2018-11-01-in-the-loop-november.md

 ### October Brings Node.js 10.x to LTS and Node.js 11 to Current!

 October is always a busy month for the Node.js Project.
-The Node Foundation gives you teh details on what they achieved.
+The Node Foundation gives you the details on what they achieved.

 [READ MORE >>>](https://medium.com/@nodejs/october-brings-node-js-10-x-to-lts-and-node-js-11-to-current-ae19f8f12b51)